 While the manual process is standardized, submitting and approving change order requests on paper, via email, or by phone can be time-consuming.
 Instead, construction change order software and automation streamline change order form creation, management, and approval processes.

-Construction companies can establish tailored construction workflows, for example, an owner or contractor issues a request for improvements, fill out the form, and sign off the document.
+Construction companies can establish tailored workflows, for example, an owner or contractor issues a request for improvements, fill out the form, and sign off the document.
 The recipient immediately gets notified about the pending request awaiting their signatures.
 Once signed off, the document is safely stored in the platform for future reference.

 Here are ten construction management software with change order management features: